Coastal black-handed titi monkey: Description

 Coastal black-handed titis are relatively small primates with fluffy fur, a long, bushy tail and a small, roundish head.
 Like atlantic titis, they can reach a head trunk length of over 40 centimetres and a weight of up to 1.6 kilograms.
 Their dense fur is predominantly grey or grey-brown in colour, the head and paws are black.
 The long tail is the same colour as the torso, as with all jumping monkeys it cannot be used as a prehensile tail.

 Distribution and habitat

 Coastal black-handed titis are found on the Brazilian Atlantic coast, their range includes the south of Bahia and the north of Espírito Santo.
 Their habitat is coastal forest.

 Behavioral ecology

-Not much is known about the lifestyle of the coastal black-handed titis, but it is probably the similar to that of the atlantic titi.
+Not much is known about the lifestyle of the coastal black-handed titis, but it is probably similar to that of the atlantic titi.
 They are diurnal tree dwellers that move around on all fours or jumping.
 A male and a female, who stay together all their lives, form a family group with their offspring.
 These groups live in fixed territories, which they mark with songs and defend aggressively if necessary.
 They feed mainly on fruits and to a lesser extent on seeds and leaves.
 The fathers participate intensively in the rearing of the young, they carry the young around and only leave it to the mother to suckle.